thin fashion models

 Normalization of thinness in the fashion industry

 As someone who has always been interested in fashion, I find the normalization of thinness in the industry a concerning trend.
 It’s not just a matter of aesthetics – real horror stories are shared by models who feel pressured to maintain dangerously low weights.
 Unfortunately, the difficulty in discussing this issue due to potential criticism means that it often goes unaddressed.
-However, it’s essential to bring awareness to this problem and create a safer and more inclusive environment for models.
+However, it’s essential to raise awareness of this problem and create a safer and more inclusive environment for models.

 Horror stories shared by models

 The fashion industry has long been criticized for promoting unrealistic body standards, causing “horror stories shared by models.”
 Many models have spoken out about the pressure to maintain dangerously low weights through extreme dieting and exercise, leading to physical and mental health problems.
 Some have even recounted instances of being pressured by agencies or designers to lose more weight or face losing their jobs.
-These stories shed light on the industry’s dark side and its negative impact on individual models.
+These stories shed light on the industry’s dark side and negative impact on individual models.

 2 skinny models